-- Must Haves - Requirements that must be in the application for it to be benefical for the users
+- Must Haves.
+Requirements that must be in the application for it to be beneficial to users

-- Important to Haves - Requirements that are not absolutely necessary for the application to be beneficial to the users, but would add useful functionality
+- Important to Haves.
+Requirements that are not absolutely necessary for the application to be beneficial to users, but would add useful functionality

-- Nice to Haves - Requirements that do not add significant functionality, but may be important to some users.
-These are "bells and whistles" kind of requirements.
+- Nice to Haves.
+Requirements that do not add significant functionality, but may be important to some users.
+These are "bells and whistles" kinds of requirements.